cinep10/cinep10.github.io/portfolio/ml-data-reliability/index.md

 It is tightly coupled with the Data Reliability pipeline:

 - Data Reliability → generates signals
-- ML → classifies state
+- ML → classifies system state
 - AI → interprets and recommends actions
-- Observability → visualizes and operationalizes results

-ML and AI act as **extension layers** of Data Reliability.
+ML and AI function as extension layers of Data Reliability.

 ---